atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 *1
 ii"
 g 102 The jcurnev TO London.
-“I shppofe you did not, " ’ laid
+I shppofe you did not, " ’ laid
 .'
 'P ‘ >4*
 '^
 i Charles— — *• is there no poshbility of ll deciding our difference in an arnica it; d;
-il,, “ble manner?
+il,, ble manner?
 Would it not be more
 5 Uf
 [!!j!
-I “for the honour of 'us botlv lb 'to de ss i '■ l“ “it ?" sti • iiii '* >. *.
+I for the honour of 'us botlv lb 'to de ss i '■ l it ?" sti • iiii '* >. *.
 B < V
 I